 Current or former students may obtain official copies of their transcripts; a fee will be charged.
 This official document is presented on security (tamper-proof) paper with the University seal to prevent duplication and is signed by the University Registrar.
 An explanation of transcript symbols and notations is provided in the Transcript/Enrollment Verification Key on the back of the official transcript.

-Requesting an Official Transcript: To obtain an official transcript, current and former students should use the Official Transcript Request Site or eLion.
+Requesting an Official Transcript: Official transcripts can be ordered by current students, former students, and, with a student's permission, by institutions, corporations, or parents.
 A currently enrolled student may choose to receive his/her transcript (1) immediately, (2) when the current semester's courses have been graded, or (3) after his/her degree has been conferred and is recorded on the transcript.
 The University Registrar provides details at Official Transcripts.

 An unofficial transcript, available primarily for the purpose of advising, is an internal working document for currently enrolled students.
 A student who has graduated may request an advising transcript within thirty days after his/her graduation.
 After that time, a student may obtain an official transcript only (details above).
 The advising transcript has the same information about a student as an official transcript, but it does not have a University seal, it is not signed by the University Registrar, it is not printed on security sensitive paper, and it does not have a guide to understanding the transcript on the back.
 It is printed on plain white paper and may be duplicated.